ideonexus/memexplex_sprint/README.md

-memexplex_sprint
+Memexplex Sprint
 ================

-A timer that pops up a random meme after a set number of minutes.
-Used to setup sprints during the workday.
+A windows form application.
+Set up a timer to go off after a certain number of minutes.
+When triggered, clangs a meditation bowl gong and displays a random meme from mxplx.com.
+I use it to setup work sprints for productivity.